This is the final part of my Vertigo analysis, I hope you’ve enjoyed it!

 Hitchcock Examination/”Confession”

-Much has been made of Hitchcock’s penchant for remaking his leading ladies very specifically.
-Vertigo references this in the way Scottie himself remakes Judy into his idealized woman, Madeleine.
-In that way, it’s a very interesting self-reflection of Hitchcock’s own tendencies, perhaps an examination of why he’s so particular about his female leads.
+Much has been said of Hitchcock’s meticulous crafting of all his leading ladies into short-haired blondes.
+Vertigo references this in how Scottie remakes Judy into his idealized woman, Madeleine.
+In that way, it’s a very interesting self-reflection of Hitchcock’s own tendencies, perhaps an examination of why he’s so particular about his female leads–chasing an obsession of a woman he loved and lost.
 Even Hitchcock himself has called Vertigo his most personal film.

 Power and Freedom

-The three male characters with the most lines (though Pop might have slightly less than the Coroner) all utter this phrase and with the same intended meaning even as they do so in totally removed contexts.
+The three male characters with the most lines (the third being Pop Leibel) all utter this phrase with the same intended meaning even as they do so in totally removed contexts.
 This is so subtle I didn’t notice the repetition for a long time, but once I did I couldn’t ignore it.
 This is Gavin’s motive for killing his wife.
 Pop implies that there are many stories of men doing likewise in one way or another, and speaks almost wistfully about it, as if they were some grand old days to be looked back on with reverence.
-Scottie says it derisively to Judy, as if Gavin could never be free with her, and dumping his female accomplice was just as important as offing his wife.
+Scottie says it derisively to Judy in reference to Gavin’s reward for the successful murder.

 Aside from Gavin, nobody in this film is powerful and free at the same time.
-Scottie is free to do as he pleases, being “a man of independent means as the saying goes.”
+Scottie is free to do as he pleases, being “a man of independent means, as the saying goes.”
 But he’s not powerful considering his crippling disorder, how he’s just given up on his life’s ambition of being chief of police, and he’s having debilitating nightmares.
-Pretty soon Scottie won’t be free either, as his attraction to Madeleine clouds his judgment and enslaves him to his own desire.
-Midge and Judy similarly torture themselves because of their attractions to Scottie.
-Midge and Judy are stuck in unfulfilling jobs they clearly don’t really enjoy as well.
+Pretty soon Scottie won’t be free either, as his attraction to Madeleine clouds his judgment and enslaves him to his own desires.
+Midge and Judy similarly torture themselves because of their attractions to Scottie, both are also stuck in unfulfilling jobs they clearly don’t really enjoy as well.

 The Power of Narrative

-In many ways, Vertigo is like a film within a film, and Scottie is like an audience member who becomes engrossed in a movie crafted specially for him.
-As ridiculous as the entire story Gavin gives us may be, we accept it without question…because it’s a movie and that’s how they work.
-The concept would not be introduced if it served no narrative purpose, or else it’s just wasted screen-time.
-Scottie seems to follow our lead, becoming completely sucked in by the narrative he’s been given by his second meeting with Gavin, rather than look for holes in the plot or search for the common sense truth.
+In many ways, Vertigo is like a film within a film, and Scottie is an audience member who becomes engrossed in a narrative crafted specially for him.
+As ridiculous as Gavin’s story about possession may be, we accept it without question…because it’s a movie and that’s how they work.
+The concept would not be introduced if it served no narrative purpose, or else it’s just wasted screentime, so we take it at face value.
+Scottie seems to follow our lead, becoming completely sucked in by the story he’s been given by his second meeting with Gavin, rather than looking for holes in the plot or searching for the common sense truth.
+When a story is told well (and you’re not a joyless SOB like CinemaSins) those things don’t matter because we want it to be real.

 Deconstructing Film Tropes

-So much of Vertigo is almost an anti-movie.
-It’s the crossroads between Citizen Kane (a well-done straightforward story, the teacher’s guide to how it’s done) and 2001 (an abstract art film that intentionally breaks all those rules).
-It’s a mystery where the conclusion is revealed with 40 minutes to go.
-It’s a romance where the love interest doesn’t talk until 40 minutes in.
+At the same time, so much of Vertigo is almost an anti-movie.
+It’s the crossroads between Citizen Kane (a well-done straightforward story, the teacher’s guide to how film techniques work) and 2001: A Space Odyssey (an abstract art film that intentionally breaks all those rules but is still effective in spite of it).
+This is a mystery where the conclusion is revealed with 40 minutes to go.
+It’s also a romance where the love interest doesn’t talk until 40 minutes in.
 It’s a talkie with multiple long stretches of silence.
-Instead of feeling “real” it almost plays out like a dream—the nonsensical plot, hazy graveyard, unexplainable darkening of the bookstore, Madeleine’s unearthly entrance from the bathroom, flashing back to the horse carriages, as well as the trippy nightmare and title sequences all create that aesthetic.
-We’re not sure what we can trust and every detail seems exaggerated to provoke an emotion.
+Instead of feeling “real” it almost plays out like a dream, considering: 1) the nonsensical plot, 2) hazy graveyard, 3) inexplicable darkening of the bookstore during Pop’s exposition dump about Carlotta, 4) the remade Madeleine’s entrance from an unearthly green haze, 5) flashing back to the horse carriages during the 360° kiss, 6) as well as the trippy nightmare and title sequences… they all help create that aesthetic.
+We’re not sure what we can trust because neither the characters nor the laws of realism are consistent.
+Every audio-visual detail seems exaggerated to provoke an emotional response rather than depict an accurate portrayal of real life.
 In doing so, Hitchcock is taking full advantage of the medium of motion pictures beyond just filming a stage play as many of his predecessors opted to do.

 Looks are Deceiving

 Even outside their archetypes in the medium of film, nobody in Vertigo is exactly as they seem.
 Scottie is a sexually frustrated, disturbed creep beyond his nice guy exterior.
-Madeleine is really just Judy.
+Madeleine is really just Judy, an unsophisticated girl from nowhere.
 The kindly Gavin is really a vicious murderer.
-The ghost of Carlotta that scares Judy is really just a nun.
+The ghost of Carlotta who scares Judy is really just a nun.
 All Madeleine’s supposed fits of apparition were really just carefully planned acting.
-Nothing and no one are as they seem.
+Nothing and no one are what they claim to be.
 Even the innocuous Midge harbors unspoken romantic feelings.

 Slaves to Our Emotions

 Vertigo sheds light on how overpowering, and therefore terrifying, our emotions can be.
-How we can unexplainably fall in love with someone bad for us when there are other options available.
-How we strive to win over the aloof Scottie when it’s clear he’ll never be interested in the real you.
-How trauma can stay with us for years after the fact and influence how we live.
+How we can inexplicably fall in love with someone bad for us when there are other options available.
+How we strive to win over the aloof Scottie when it’s clear he’ll never be interested.
+How trauma can stay with us for years after the fact and influence our life trajectory.
 The only character who gets what he wants out of the story is Gavin, who has no emotions, at least none for others.

 In almost all movies, then and now, the story ends when someone gets the girl.
-Love is the answer to all life’s problems, and once the hero is set with his love interest we can assume it all worked out fine from there.
+Love is the answer to all life’s problems, the reward for a job well done, and once the hero is set with his love interest we can assume it all worked out fine from there.
 Vertigo subverts this expectation as well.
 As described above, it’s a story about what happens when love goes wrong, when relationships are abusive and toxic.
-We see how love can be one-sided (Midge) and people can be unhappy in their marriages (Gavin).
-We see how love can sometimes be dependent on imprinting and fixation rather than compatibility and genuine bonding (Scottie).
-We see how guilt, pity and insecurity can taint how we think we feel about someone (Judy).
-We hurt the ones we love, sometimes intentionally and sometimes not, and often we act differently than our true selves to attract the people we want (Madeleine).
+We see how love can be one-sided (Midge) and people who are unhappy in their marriages (Gavin).
+We see how love can sometimes be dependent on imprinting and fixation rather than compatibility or genuine bonding (Scottie).
+We see that guilt, pity and insecurity can taint how we think we feel about someone (Judy).
+We hurt the ones we love, sometimes intentionally and sometimes not, and often we act differently than our true selves in order to attract the people we want (Madeleine).
 Carlotta’s story repeats itself in Madeleine and Judy, as if men hurting women (and vice versa) is the true source of possession haunting humanity.
 An offhand comment from Pop implies that such circumstances are all too common throughout history.
 The film pairs love with the titular condition of vertigo, a feeling of dizziness, spinning and disorientation.
 It’s a fitting metaphor.

 Madness

-Vertigo explores the human psyche, how prone to damage it is based on our surroundings, and how hard it can be to pull back from psychosis.
-Scottie suffers from debilitating nightmares and PTSD both after his police partner died in the beginning and after Madeleine’s passing.
-He’s never truly the same man again in the film, and he had to be institutionalized for an entire year to even get set loose.
+Vertigo explores the human psyche, how prone to damage it is based on our surroundings, and how hard it can be to pull back from psychosis once it has manifested.
+Scottie suffers from debilitating nightmares and PTSD both after his police partner died in the beginning and after Madeleine’s passing on his watch.
+He’s never truly the same man again in the film, and had to be institutionalized for an entire year.
 Madeleine suggests in an emotional outburst that her behavior only makes sense if she were mad—and assuming she wasn’t an actress leading Scottie on, she’s probably right.
 It doesn’t make for a good story, but if these characters were real they’d all need serious therapy.
 Vertigo also blurs the line between love and madness, the crazy things we do to ourselves and others for the sake of it, how irrational it makes us.
 None of Scottie’s actions, at least in the second half, and none of Judy’s in the whole film, make any rational sense.
 Were it not for the convenient excuse of love, we would say they are mad.

 Motifs